-That said, should Christians adopt every technological advancement that is of personal benefit to them?
-Are not some personal comforts and conveniences worth sacrificing for a greater cause?
+However, all of these previous observations, fall far short of the real reason, Christians ought to carry a Bible.
+So, at this point I will answer the questions posed in the opening paragraph, by asking these questions: should Christians adopt every technological advancement that enhances personal Bible study?
+Are not some personal comforts and conveniences worth giving up for a greater cause?
 “What greater cause?”
-Someone may ask.
-I respond by asking the question: “What greater cause can there be than to give a powerful Christian testimony and evangelize the lost?”
-Scripture instructs that the Christian life is never about oneself and his or her personal gains, but rather for sacrificially serving others (Rom.
-13:10-13, Phil.
-2:3-4).
+Someone may interject.
+Again, I answer by asking the question: “What greater cause can there be then to give a strong Christian testimony and evangelizing the lost?”
+The Christian life is never about oneself and his or her personal comforts, but rather for serving others.
 Jesus declared: “For even the Son of Man did not come to be served, but to serve, and to give His life a ransom for many.”
-(Mark 10:45, cf. Matt.
-20:28, Luke 22:27).
+(Mark 10:45).

 2 Digital Bible; Digital Problems [article], on engedisgate.com, May, 24 2015–comment by “Curtis”

 3 William Tyndale’s English printed translation of the Bible, 1535